 Before joining the U.S. Department of Homeland Security in 2003, Mr. Aguilar served in numerous high-level government positions in the Bush Administration and the government of Puerto Rico, including Deputy Director of Public Affairs at U.S. Department of Energy, Executive Director of the Puerto Rico Federal Affairs Administration and Press Secretary to former Governor Pedro Rossello of Puerto Rico.

 Mr. Aguilar is also a well known policy and political analyst.
 He has published Op-Ed columns, and is regularly quoted in major national newspapers and digital media outlets such as The New York Times, The Wall Street Journal, USA Today, The Washington Post, Politico, the Houston Chronicle, the Miami Herald, and the La Opinion of Los Angeles.
 He appears frequently in national TV networks, including Fox News, MSNBC, CNN, Univision, Telemundo, and CNN en Espanol.

 Mr. Aguilar has a B.A. from the University of Notre Dame and a J.D. from the University of Puerto Rico.
-He is a member of the Puerto Rico Bar, the Board of Advisors of the National Hispanic Christian Leadership Conference, the Advisory Committee of the U.S. Senate Republican Task Force on Hispanic Affairs, and the Governing Board of Alliance Defending Freedom.
+He is a member of the Puerto Rico Bar, the Board of Advisors of the National Hispanic Christian Leadership Conference, the Governing Board of Americans United for Life (AUL) and the International Advisory Task Force of Alliance Defending Freedom (ADF).